 If you want the video to encourage people to call or email you to make an appointment, set up a tracking system that allows you figure out how many calls and emails the video generates.
 This could be as simple as asking every lead how they found out about you and recording the results in a spreadsheet.

-By tracking and analyzing the results you get, you’ll have a better idea of what works and what doesn’t.
+By tracking and analyzing the results you get, you’ll learn what works and what doesn’t with your customer base.
 This will help you build on your experience and create even better explainer videos in the future.

 Five simple, yet critically important questions to ask yourself and your business team before you make your explainer video.
 Having a clear vision of these answers will help each of the following steps in the process and also make said process go smooth as butter.

-Check out some of the testimonials on our Home page to see how our clients had a clear vision and how their video helped that vision come alive!
+Check out some of the testimonials on our Home page to see how our clients had a clear vision and how their animated whiteboard video helped that vision come alive!

 We want to leave you with this little ditty, a reminder that a little preparation can go a long way.